adelatour11/androidtvbackground/README.md

     - There is two versions of the TMDB script, one without show logo and one without.
 Shows that do not have the logo on TMDB will just have the title displayed
     - You can edit the script to change the color, the text position or font
 - As you run one of the script  it will create a new folder and add the images automatically.
 Each time the scripts will run it will delete the content of the folder and create new images
+- if you want to edit the overlay and background image I have included the source file as a vector format